-Urge Spain's New Prime Minister to End the Bloody Torture of Bulls
+Urge Spain's Prime Minister to End the Bloody Torture of Bulls

 Pedro Sánchez has just been sworn in as the new Prime Minister of Spain, giving him the opportunity to make a massive difference for animals by banning cruel bullfights and bull runs.